Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 Figure 5: A red arrow pointing to Automated cloud flow in the Power Automate Create screen.

 ![figure6.png](Images/figure6.png)
-Figure 6: Power Automate flow trigger: When an item is created or modified.
+Figure 6: Power Automate flow trigger: When an item is created.
 The arrow points to where to write the flow's name, the trigger to choose, and where to click Create.

 ![figure7](Images/figure7.png)
 Figure 7: When an item is created trigger.